bartificer/programming-by-stealth/docs/pbs24.md

 You can leave out either the type or the description if you like (but not both).

-Given what we know now, let’s re-write our sample function:
+Given what we know now, let’s rewrite our sample function:

 ```javascript
 /**